Maximum Verbosity

 Script Information

-a tragic monologue for three voices in prose and verse
+a tragic monologue for many voices in prose and verse

 by phillip andrew bennett low